 Discuss the information you find on Hospital Compare with your physician or health care provider to decide which hospital best meets your health care needs.

 Where does the Hospital Compare overall hospital rating come from?

 Hospitals report data to the Centers for Medicare & Medicaid Services, the federal agency that runs the Medicare program, through the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window Exit Disclaimer - Opens in a new window and the Hospital Outpatient Quality Reporting (OQR) Program - Opens in a new windowExit Disclaimer - Opens in a new window.
-The Hospital Compare overall hospital rating includes up to 57 of these measures in the overall rating calculation.
+The Hospital Compare overall hospital rating includes a variety of these measures in the overall rating calculation.
 Learn more - Opens in a new window.

 Do the overall hospital rating and the measures on Hospital Compare include all patients treated at the hospital or just Medicare patients?

 Some of the measures used to calculate the overall hospital rating are based only on data from Medicare patients and some are based on data from all patients.
 The claims-based measures, which include the mortality, readmission, complications, PSI-90, and imaging efficiency measures, are calculated using Medicare fee-for-service (FFS) hospital claims data only.
 The process of care, healthcare-associated infection (HAI), and HCAHPS Survey measures include data from all payers.

 Why is the Hospital Compare overall hospital rating not displayed for some hospitals?